-Description: The initial sharing or reporting of new vulnerability information with others who are to be involved in the CVD process.
+Purpose: Initial share or report new vulnerability information with others who are to be involved in the CVD process.

-Purpose: The handling of most vulnerabilities involves notifying, working with, and coordinating the exchange of relevant information with multiple parties, including the affected vendors, developers, PSIRTs, or other trusted experts (researchers, CSIRTs, vulnerability coordinators, etc.) who can work together to analyze and fix the vulnerability.
+Description: The handling of most vulnerabilities involves notifying, working with, and coordinating the exchange of relevant information with multiple parties including the affected vendors, developers, PSIRTs, or other trusted experts (e.g., researchers, CSIRTs, vulnerability coordinators) who can work together to analyze and fix the vulnerability.

-Outcome: Vendors (or other CVD participants) who are informed about a vulnerability and can act to develop a remediation or mitigation solution.
+Outcome: Vendors (or other CVD participants) are informed about a vulnerability and can act to develop a remediation or mitigation solution.